Ryanjmeek/CS384G_Final/README.md

 A real-time fluid solver implemented in Processing for simulating realistic particle effects for smoke, fire, and explosions.

 ## Background

-Jos Stam wrote a paper on how to create a Stable Fluid Solver.
-We implemented a stable fluid solver based on his paper and other articles found online.
+## Implementation

 The solution we created follows the method of:

 1. advect()
 2. bodyForces()